hermo/npmi-go/README.md

 goreleaser build --snapshot --rm-dist --single-target
 ```

-The output will appear under `dist/`
+The output will appear under `dist/`.

+Creating a symlink with a shorter name is recommended for testing:
+`ln -s dist/npmi-go_linux_amd64/npmi-go`

 # Supported Caches